A Brief Overview of USGS Topographic Maps

 The Historical Topographic Map Collection is an ongoing effort to make the original 7.5-minute series and other USGS topographic maps available as digital georeferenced products.
 Visit Historical Topographic Maps - Preserving the Past for more information.

 Launched in 2009, US Topos combine the familiar look and feel of legacy paper USGS topographic maps with technological advances of the 21st century.
 US Topo maps offer consistent and complete coverage of the Nation, including Hawaii, Puerto Rico, the U.S. Virgin Islands, and Alaska (completed 2021).
 US Topos are refreshed using GIS data from The National Map and published as free geospatial PDF documents.
 Please visit US Topo: Maps for America for full details.

 - OnDemand Topos from topoBuilder

 With the release of topoBuilder in early 2022, a third variety of USGS topographic map was born.
-This public application enables users to build USGS-style topographic maps with customizations such as off-grid area of interest or level of contour detail.
+This public application enables users to build USGS-style topographic maps with customizations such as choice of format, area of interest, and National Map content.
 These next-generation maps, known as OnDemand Topos, are produced upon request using the best available data from The National Map.
 Learn more at the topoBuilder landing page.